 Never heard of behavioral optometry?
-Well, many people haven’t, although as part of the Rebuild Your Vision family, you are already contributing to this burgeoning field.
+Well, you’re not alone as many people haven’t!
+Although, as part of the Rebuild Your Vision family, you are already contributing to this burgeoning field.

-Behavioral optometrists believe that these kinds of behaviors, as well as poor performance during visual tasks, are a sign of nonoptimal visual skills.
-According to Dr. Stanley Appelbaum, author of Eye Power: A Cutting-edge Report on Vision Therapy, this unique approach to understanding the role of the eyes in thinking and learning involves “how eyes work together and move together and process information and store information and do something with the information.”
+Behavioral optometrists believe that these kinds of behaviors, as well as poor performance during visual tasks, are a sign of non-optimal visual skills.
+Dr. Stanley Appelbaum, author of Eye Power: A Cutting-edge Report on Vision Therapy, studied the role of vision in children’s behavior.
+His unique approach to understanding the role of the eyes in learning involved “how eyes work together and move together and process information and store information and do something with the information.”

 Therefore, so-called behavioral problems can be tackled from the standpoint of getting the eyes and brain to work together better.

 Arizona Cardinals wide receiver Larry Fitzgerald is a good example.
 As a child, he did not do well in school and was a poor athlete.
 But, his grandfather began to use vision drills, such as asking his grandson to balance on a board while trying to track a dot.
 Or, to walk on a wood rail while focusing on an object.
 This vision training was designed to improve perception, hand-eye coordination, reflexes, focus, and more.
 Fitzgerald credits it for his successes, both on and off the field.